 Reuben Mascarenhas, Colva

-Nowadays, bird flu is an infectious type of influenza that spreads among birds.
+Nowadays, bird flu (avian flu) is an infectious type of influenza that spreads among birds.
 But in rare cases it can affect humans too.
-There are some viruses that originate in birds, predominately water fowl, ducks, geese, etc, and often mix with other viruses to create new strains of a virus or novel viruses.
+There are some viruses that originate in birds, predominately water fowl, ducks, geese, etc, and often mix with other viruses called recombination, to create new strains of a virus or novel viruses which are uniquely new.
 The virus can invade humans directly or through an intermediary host, mainly another bird or animal such as a pig, bat, horse, etc. However, it can spread among humans through close contact with an infected bird (dead or alive), touching droppings and killing or preparing infected poultry for cooking.
 Well-cooked poultry or eggs are safe to eat even in areas with an outbreak of bird flu.
-We can keep ourselves safe from this infection by washing our hands with warm water and soap before and after handling food.
+We can keep ourselves safe from this infection by washing our hands often with warm water and soap, especially before and after handling food.
 Make sure meat is cooked until steaming hot.
 Avoid contact with live birds and poultry.
 Do not go near or touch bird droppings or sick or dead birds.
 There is no bird flu vaccine and the seasonal flu vaccine doesn’t protect against bird flu.
 Only doctors using antiviral medicine may prevent some complications and reduce the risk of developing severe illness.
 Antiviral medicines help reduce the severity of the condition and improve the chances of survival.

 Shalvi Singh, Carmel College of Arts, Commerce and Science, Nuvem